 Cohort 4.2 Front-End Vacancy Loss Payment Currently Implementing ACTIVITY 2022-11: This activity is to incentivize landlords to participate in the HCV program in combination with activities 2022-04, 2022-05, 2022-06, and 2022-07.
 As these activities are implemented to increase landlord participation in the program, units that are required to house voucher holders such as Project-Based Voucher units, ones with a regulatory agreement on the units, Tax Credit units, or ones owned by the Housing Authority are not included in this activity.
 Similar to ACTIVITY 2022-04 except this allows the AHA to make a payment up to one month's rent payment to a landlord whose unit was not vacated by a participant of the Housing Choice Voucher program and is subsequently occupied by a participant of the Housing Choice Voucher program.
 They payment would be made after the execution of the HAP contract.
-This MTW activity serves the following statutory objectives: □Cost effectiveness ☐ Self-sufficiency ⊠Housing Choice This MTW activity has the following cost implications: □ Neutral □Increased revenue □Decreased revenue ⊠Increased expenditures □Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
-This MTW activity applies: ☐ to all assisted households ⊠only to a subset or subsets of assisted households A MTW activity can apply only to new admissions, only to currently assisted households, or to both new admissions and currently assisted households.
-This MTW activity applies to: □New admissions (i.e., applicants) only □Currently assisted households only ⊠New admissions and currently assisted households A MTW activity can apply to all family types or only selected family types.
+This MTW activity serves the following statutory objectives: □ Self-sufficiency ⊠Housing Choice This MTW activity has the following cost implications: □ Neutral .
+Increased revenue Decreased revenue ☐ Increased expenditures □ Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
+This MTW activity applies: ☐to all assisted households ⊠only to a subset or subsets of assisted households A MTW activity can apply only to new admissions, only to currently assisted households, or to both new admissions and currently assisted households.
+This MTW activity applies to: □New admissions (i.e., applicants) only ☐ Currently assisted households only New admissions and currently assisted households A MTW activity can apply to all family types or only selected family types.
 This MTW activity applies to: ⊠all family types □only to selected family types An MTW activity can apply to a tenant-based and or project-based voucher.

-Cohort 4.2 Front-End Vacancy Loss Payment ☐The MTW activity applies to all tenant-based units. ☐The MTW activity applies to all properties with project-based vouchers. ☑The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers.
-The description of which tenant-based units and/or properties with project-based vouchers that will participate in this MTW activity is: Does not apply to PHA owned, LIHTC units, or units with regulatory agreements.
+Cohort 4.2 Front-End Vacancy Loss Payment ☐The MTW activity applies to all tenant-based units. ☐ The MTW activity applies to all properties with project-based vouchers. properties with project-based vouchers that will participate in this MTW activity is: Does not apply to PHA owned, LIHTC units, or units with regulatory agreements.
 Would not apply to Project-Based Voucher units.
 This MTW activity does not require a Safe Harbor Waiver.
 This MTW activity does not require a hardship policy.
 This MTW activity does not require an impact analysis.
 Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the implementation.
-At this time.
-ALIA is weiting an LILID approval to begin implementing activity.
-At this time, AHA is waiting on HUD approval to begin implementing activity.
+The AHA implemented this activity on July 1, 2023.
 This activity has not been discontinued and is not planned to be discontinued.